The falling slinky

-The problem with this solution is that at the point $y=L-vt$, the slope $\partial x\over \partial y$ changes from positive to negative.
-For $y$ less than $L-Vt$ the slope is $gy/v^2$ while for larger values of y, it is ${g\over V^2}(y-L)<0$.
-But a slope of less than zero means that the slinky has passed through itself.
+Of course this is all nonesense, because this solution, no matter how interesting, assumes that one part of the slinky can interpenetrate another part of the slinky which is not true of any slinky I know.
+In figure 1, we see that after $t=0$ there are two solutions for $y$ for some values of $x(t,y)$.
+I.e., two values of "coil" coordinate, $y$ have the same location $x$.
+Or, another way of phrasing it, at the point $y=L-vt$, the slope $\partial x\over \partial y$ changes from positive to negative.
+For $y$ less than $L-vt$ the slope is $\grav y/v^2$ while for larger values of y, it is ${\grav\over v^2}(y-L)<0$.
+But a slope change from positive to negative means that the slinky has passed through itself.
 Before that happens the coils will crash together, and the above solution becomes invalid.
+I.e., the speed of propagation of the junction between the parts of the slinky is NOT equal to speed of sound along the slinky.

-Let us assume that when the coils come together the collision is a perfectly inelastic collision.
+Let us assume that, when the coils come together the collision is a perfectly inelastic collision.
 Let us assume that above some point $Y(t)$ the coils are all together, while below that point, the slinky, as above, remains motionless.
 Then we have a mass $M=\rho (L-Y)$ above that transition point, while below it, we assume as above that the slinky remains motionless.
-Note that if ${dY\over dt}<V$ this will clearly not be a valid solution.
+Note that if ${dY\over dt}<v$ this will clearly not be a valid solution.